wwang-chcn/Giotto_ReadtheDocs/docs/source/contribute.rst

 The source code for Giotto Suite may be found on our `GitHub repository <https://github.com/drieslab/Giotto/tree/suite>`_.

 .. note::
-        We working on providing additional information on contributing to Giotto and will add updates here.
+        We are working on providing additional information on contributing to Giotto and will add updates here.
 Please stay tuned for more information.